Charlestown

 The land that is farmed in Charlestown is primarily used for grazing on native vegetation, with some cropping on the plains between the forested areas.
 The nearest service centre is the township of Wondai to the north-west, which provides schools, shops, and essential services for surrounding rural communities.
 Life in Charlestown revolves around the land, and residents rely on private vehicles to access the amenities of South Burnett towns such as Kingaroy, the region's main commercial centre approximately 30 kilometres to the south-east.

-Charlestown falls under postcode 4608 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Charlestown falls under postcode 4608 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Nanango electorate.

 📍 Location